whbrewer/mendel-f90/README.md

 ### INTERFACE ###

 Mendel's Accountant was designed to work with the Scientific Platform for the Cloud (SPC).
 Instructions for setting up SPC can be found here: https://bitbucket.org/whbrewer/spc

+Since SPC is based on Python 2.7 which is no longer supported, a Dockerfile is provided to build a Docker container.
+This assumes that Docker has first been installed from https://docker.com.
+The command is as follows:

+    docker build . -t mendel:2.7.3

+Once the image has been built, the container can be started using the following command, and then run:

+    docker run -p 8580:8580 mendel:2.7.3

+Then should be able to open a browser window to localhost:8580 to run mendel.